lunduniversity.lu.se

 • Modeling and measurement data.

 • Examples of physiological systems that occur in the course: Enzyme dynamics: Michalis Menten kinetics.
 Pharmacokinetics: compartment models.
 Biomechanics: constitutive models.
-Dynamics of the respiratory system: RIC and Mead models.
-Blood vessel dynamics: Windkessel models.
+Dynamics of the respiratory system and blood vessel dynamics: Windkessel models.

 Examination details

-Assessment: Written exam.
-Four hand-in exercises and one project.
+Written exam.
+Mandatory quiz.
+Work in groups with oral presentation.
+Project work in groups with written report and oral presentation.
 In the case of less than 5 registered students, the retake exams may be given in oral form.

 The examiner, in consultation with Disability Support Services, may deviate from the regular form of examination in order to provide a permanently disabled student with a form of examination equivalent to that of a student without a disability.

-Credits: 1.
-Grading scale: UG.
+Credits: 1.0.
+Grading scale: UG - (U, G).
 Assessment: Written report and oral presentation

 Admission